About Therapeutic Riding and Horsemanship

 For those participants in our program needing to gain more confidence around a horse prior to mounted activities, or for those who simply desire the benefits derived by simply spending time in the company of a horse while grooming and learning safe handling from the ground, un-mounted activities are a fulfilling option.
 The potential to form a meaningful bond with the horse offers the possibility of a rich relationship filled with trust and joy; this is sometimes difficult to find elsewhere.

-Each eight week session in our therapeutic riding and horsemanship program is designed to enhance the physical, cognitive and emotional well-being of each individual participant.
+Each lesson in our therapeutic riding and horsemanship program is designed to enhance the physical, cognitive and emotional well-being of each individual participant.
 Whether astride or beside a horse, participants in our program enjoy the support of thoughtful, professional, and caring guidance and support in a calm, safe, and healing space.
 We invite you to begin exploring the world in the company of a horse!
 Learn about our programs.

 LOARC provides these equine-assisted activities and therapies (EAAT):